Course Design Institute

 The Course Design Institute features guided discussions, hands-on workshops and working sessions led by the Office of Teaching and Learning staff.
 The institute will culminate in a share-and-celebrate event on the final afternoon.
 Topics include:

-- Key dimensions of course design and relevant design frameworks.
+- Key course design principles.

-- Clarifying expectations for meaningful learning outcomes.
+- Clarifying expectations for significant learning outcomes.

 - Developing activities, assessments and resources that align with learning outcomes.